 To strengthen collaborative efforts to fight disinformation in electoral contexts in Latin America.
 The organization will collect information, measure the impact and identify the best practices in projects using fact-checking to fight disinformation around elections.
 It will design standardized indicators to measure impact in future collaborative efforts, and will develop recommendations and materials to build successful coalitions to implement this kind of programs in the future.

 Journal of Democracy in Portuguese

-The organization will produce an online version of the Journal of Democracy in Portuguese to contribute to information sharing and debate on democracy-related issues among Portuguese speaking audiences in Brazil, Africa and Europe.
-The grantee will publish two issues per year, translating at least four selected articles from the English version of the journal for each issue and actively disseminating the online material.
+To contribute to information sharing and debate on democracy-related issues among Portuguese speaking audiences in Brazil, Africa and Europe.
+The grantee will produce an online and a print version of the Journal of Democracy in Portuguese.
+It will publish two issues per year, translating at least four selected articles from the English version of the Journal for each issue and actively disseminating the online material.

 Latin American Youth Network for Democracy

 Red Latinoamericana de Jovenes por la Democracia